(posted Friday October 21 2016, 13:14)

 SHARCNET is pleased to announce the results of its Round VIII Dedicated Programming Support competition.
 The primary objectives of this program are to enable key research projects with the potential for exceptional and lasting impact that require significant programming support to proceed, and facilitate optimal exploitation of SHARCNET’s or Compute Canada’s computing infrastructure for internationally leading research.

 In this Round, programmer allocations have been made to the following researchers:

-- Susan Brown, School of English and Theatre Studies, University of Guelph
+- Susan Brown, English and Theatre Studies, University of Guelph

-SHARCNET plans to run another competition in 2-3 months.
-Please visit the DP website for more information on the competition.
-Congratulations to our Round V awardees!
+SHARCNET plans to run another competition in late 2016.
+Please visit our DP website for more information.
+Congratulations to our Round VIII awardees!